Geeks in Phoenix

 How to securely erase all of the data from your Windows based computer

-Do you have an old Windows-based computer you would like to get rid of but want to make sure that all of your data is securely erased?
-Or maybe you would like to wipe all of the data from your hard drive and perform a clean Windows installation?
+Do you have an old Windows-based computer you want to get rid of but want to ensure that all of your data is securely erased?
+Or would you like to wipe all the data from your hard drive and perform a clean Windows installation?
 Either way, you'll want to make the data is completely wiped out.
-Here's how to securely erase all of the data from your Windows-based computer.
+Here's how to securely erase all the data from your Windows-based computer.

 Windows XP Backup

-The best way to completely wipe clean a hard drive is by booting the computer up on a CD/DVD or USB drive.
-This way, you can erase all of the space on the hard drive.
-There are several free utilities for doing this, including Darik's Boot And Nuke, CMRR - Secure Erase, and PC Disk Eraser.
+The best way to completely wipe clean a hard drive is by booting the computer on a CD/DVD or USB drive.
+This way, you can erase all the space on the hard drive.
+Several free utilities exist for doing this, including Darik's Boot And Nuke, CMRR - Secure Erase, and PC Disk Eraser.
 I recommend the Ultimate Boot CD (UBCD), which has all of these and more already built-in.
-Just download the image file (.ISO) and use your favorite disk burning software or Windows built-in disk burning to create the bootable media.
-You can even create a UBCD bootable USB drive.

 Encrypt the contents of your hard drive

 This step may seem unnecessary, but it makes data recovery virtually impossible on the drive you will wipe.
-Windows has a feature called Encrypting File System (EFS) built-in, but it's disabled by default.
-It allows files to be encrypted transparently with a File Encryption Key (FEK).
+Windows has a built-in feature called Encrypting File System (EFS), but it's disabled by default.
+It encrypts files transparently with a File Encryption Key (FEK).
 For more on EFS, check out this Wikipedia article.
-So even if someone could recover the data on the drive after the wiping, it would be in deplorable condition.
-After that, the data would have to be unencrypted, and being in such a bad condition, would be hard, if not impossible.
+So, even if someone could recover the data on the drive after wiping it, it would be in deplorable condition.
+After that, the data would have to be unencrypted, and being in such a bad condition would be hard, if not impossible.

 1. Open File Explorer / Windows Explorer (Windows logo key Windows logo key + E).